pixijs/pixijs.com/blog/2024-10-03-pixi-v8-particle-container.md

 app.stage.addChild(container);
 ```

-In this example, we create a `ParticleContainer`, set properties to static where possible, and generate a million particles.
+In this example, we create a `ParticleContainer`, set properties to static where possible, and generate a 100k particles.
 By using a shared texture (hello, sprite sheets!), we ensure that all particles share the same graphical assets, making rendering even more efficient.

 ### Reasons to Use ParticleContainer